The Best Office Jobs in a Recession

 If an IT network fails, the effect on the regular running of the commercial operation can be significant, which makes IT administrators completely essential within any business to ensure business continuity.

-5. Customer services specialist
+5. Customer Services Specialist

 Customer care specialists are responsible for answering all customer questions/concerns regarding their company's products, policies, and services; those in this position work in a variety of fields, from healthcare and retail to everything in between.